+[tab:methods]

-The maximum set of possible predictors or features used for any model are the first 25 principal components (PCs), scaled centroid size, and the interaction between scaled centroid size and PC 1.
-Size and the interaction between size and PC 1 were included as predictors in order to account for a possible interaction between size and shape over the duration of an individual as well as potential size differences between classes, even if this is unlikely (Seeliger 1945; Holland 1992).
-We say “maximum set” because the best or selected models based on 5-fold cross-validation does need not to, nor will they likely, include all predictors possible (see below).
+The maximum set of possible predictors or features used for any model for our dataset is comprised of the first 25 principal components (PCs), scaled centroid size, and the interaction between scaled centroid size and PC 1.
+Size and the interaction between size and PC 1 were included as predictors to account for known ontogenetic variation in plastron shape (Angielczyk and Feldman 2013) as well as potential size differences between classes, even if this is unlikely (Seeliger 1945; Holland 1992).
+These data constitute a “maximum set” because the best or selected models based on 5-fold cross-validation need not, and likely will not, include all predictors possible (see below).

-This approach is in many ways analogous to PCA regression.
+Because our supervised learning approach uses PCAs as its primary data source, it is in many ways analogous to PCA regression.
 PCA regression takes advantage of two aspects of PCA for improving regression fit (Hastie, Tibshirani, and Friedman 2009).
-Because the PCs of shape are by definition orthogonal, allowing them to easily as independent predictors or features of class membership without fear of collinearity.
+Because the PCs of shape are by definition orthogonal, they can easily serve as independent predictors or features of class membership without fear of collinearity.

+We adopted a training and testing paradigm for selecting parsimonious models and estimating their overall error rates (Hastie, Tibshirani, and Friedman 2009; Kuhn and Johnson 2013).
+Within-sample model performance is inherently biased upwards, so model evaluation requires overcoming this bias.
+With very large sample sizes, as in this study, part of the sample can be used as the “training set” and the remainder acts as the “testing set.”
+In this approach, following all cleaning and vetting, the data are split into a training dataset and a testing dataset.
+The former is used for fitting the model whereas the latter is used for measuring model performance, a process called model generalization.
+In this analysis, we used 80% of samples as the training set while the remaining 20% were used as the testing set.

 In classification studies, such as this one, a common metric of performance is the receiver operating characteristic (ROC) which is the relationship between the false and true positive rates (Hastie, Tibshirani, and Friedman 2009).
-The area under the ROC curve (AUC) is then the derived estimate of the model performance; AUC ranges from 0.5 to 1 which corresponding to performance similar to random guesses and perfect classification rates, respectively (Hastie, Tibshirani, and Friedman 2009).
+The area under the ROC curve (AUC) is the derived estimate of the model performance: AUC ranges from 0.5 to 1, which correspond to performance similar to random guesses and perfect classification rates, respectively (Hastie, Tibshirani, and Friedman 2009).
 Both ROC and AUC are preferable to simple classification accuracy when class membership is unbalanced, as it is in these analyses (Hastie, Tibshirani, and Friedman 2009).
 The standard ROC and AUC calculations are defined only for binary classifications, which is not the case for our seven species and Emys complex datasets.
 To generalize this approach for situations with multiple response classes, we used an all-against-one strategy where the model AUC is the average of the AUC values from the multiple binary comparisons of one class compared to all others (Hand and Till 2001).

-We adopted a training and testing paradigm for selecting parsimonious models and estimating their overall error rates (Hastie, Tibshirani, and Friedman 2009; Kuhn and Johnson 2013).
-Within-sample model performance is inherently biased upwards, so model evaluation requires overcoming this bias.
-With very large sample sizes, as in this study, part of the sample can be used as the “training set” and the remainder acts as the “testing set.”
-In this approach, following all cleaning and vetting, the data is split into a training dataset and a testing dataset.
-The former is used for fitting the model where as the later is used for measuring model performance, a process called model generalization.
-In this analysis, we used 80% of samples as the training set while the remaining 20% were used as the testing set.